MantovBiz/Job-Market-Data-in-Power-Bi-Project/README.md

 Bar chart: Average Years of Experience by Job Position Level

-Timeline chart:

-X-axis: Job Posting Date (Year → Quarter → Month)

-Y-axis: Job Posting ID

-Legend: Job Position Level
+Stacked area chart: Count of JOb POsting ID by Year, Quarter, Month and Job Position Level

 ### Job Titles

 Treemap: Count of Job Skills by Job Title and Job Skills

-Category: Job Title

-Details: Job Skills (Top 20 by Skill Count)

-Values: Count Of Job Skills

 ### Salary Analysis

 Line Chart: Average of Average Pay by Years of Experience and Job Title

-Legend: Job Title

 ### Skill Analysis